uvarc/rc-learning/content/courses/python_introduction/compound_types.md

 Lists are one of the most important data types in Python.
 They are flexible and easy to use.
 Lists are ordered collections of objects.
 Each element of the list can be of any type, including another list.
 Lists are _ordered_ which means that each element can be referenced by an integer _index_.

 Lists are dynamically sized and they are __mutable__.
-Unlike most variables in Python, they must be declared in some manner before they can be used.
+They must be declared in some manner before they can be used.

 * Empty List
   * `L=[]`